FlamingSpork/phonectf/solve_writeup.md

 Until April 15th, 2022, these can be accessed by calling +1 (585) 358-0101 from a regular phone or s@140.238.152.111 from a SIP phone.
 SIP phone support is provided to allow callers from outside the US cheaply and to allow better call quality than through cell networks.

+**TODO: discuss inspiration**

-## "Long Distance Trunk" [100]
+## "Long Distance Trunk" [100 points]
 ### Clue
 You're not going to pay for that call, are you?
 +1 (585) 358-0101 or s@140.238.152.111, extension #3

 ### How/why it works
-As I discussed in my most recent [research presentation](https://www.youtube.com/watch?v=qdciYBQngdk), a 2600 Hz tone was used to indicate that a long distance trunk line is empty.
+As I discussed in my most recent [RITSEC research presentation](https://www.youtube.com/watch?v=qdciYBQngdk), a 2600 Hz tone was used to indicate that a long distance trunk line is empty.
 A blue box generates this tone and provides a keypad for dialing the MF (not to be confused with DTMF) tones (as well as ST and KP tones) needed to create a new call.
 This challenge simply detects the 2600 Hz tone and plays a flag, rather than requiring a number, but it still requires the most memorable blue box feature.